Building Investigation Support

 Indoor Exposure to VOCs – Overview

 As a society, we spend on average about 90% of our time in buildings.
 Not surprisingly, complaints about poor indoor air quality (IAQ), such as the presence of annoying odors, are common.
 Besides being unpleasant, such odors can adversely affect worker and student productivity.
-In many cases, odors are due to a VOC source that is discoverable through collection and analysis of air samples.
+In many cases, odors are due to a VOC source that is discoverable by testing indoor air quality.

 Building occupants may also experience more serious symptoms such as acute respiratory problems or CNS effects due to exposure to VOCs from indoor sources.
 Detection of unusual compounds or measurement of elevated concentrations of specific compounds may suggest the need for immediate action and investigation of their sources.